 14. Liberty Station Public Market

-This unique food hall boasts some of the city’s finest cuisine — and often at wallet-friendly prices.
-If you’re willing to brave the rain, a short stroll will take you to several excellent gift shops and galleries nearby.
+If you’re willing to brave a little rain here and there, a short stroll will take you to several excellent gift shops and galleries nearby.
 Many are accessible via covered walkways.

 15. Check Out Local Breweries